spayne/GameLiftStarterPlugin/README.md

 </p>

 ## Step 3 - Setup dedicated server
 1. Follow Epic's instructions on [Setting Up Dedicated Servers](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Networking/HowTo/DedicatedServers/).
-Read **Note** below.
 Once you have finished that you will have:
     * the server target,
     * a packaged server build (in the Packaged folder if you used their example)
     * a ProjectNameServer.exe,
     * an Entry Map that Opens 127.0.0.1 on BeginPlay
     * a Server Default map (e.g. Third Person Example Map)
+    * Notes:
-    * __Note: Epic's instructions have you package and build a standalone NoEditor Client, it's faster to do you can do all client side development (including connecting to the AWS servers) with an Editor build (ake PIE) using the "Play Standalone" netmode with a single client and then worry about multiple clients and the NoEditor client once you have it working in PIE with just the one client.
+      1. Epic's instructions have you package and build a standalone NoEditor Client.
+If you prefer you can just use an Editor build instead. ie.
+         * Tou can do all client side development, including connecting to the servers deployed on AWS, with an Editor build (ake PIE) using the "Play Standalone" netmode with a single client.
+         * You can worry about multiple clients and the NoEditor client later.
+      2. The link above is to the older 4.27/pre-Lyra era instructions because it's more lightweight.
+Let me know if Lyra is a priority to you.

 ## Step 4 - Check dedicated server works
 1. Make sure it works on a single machine